Sales agreements overview

 Returning an item that was ordered from a sales agreement

-When a customer returns a product that was ordered from a sales agreement, Microsoft Dynamics 365 for Finance and Operations can find and automatically update the related sales agreement commitment to reflect the change in quantity or amount.
+When a customer returns a product that was ordered from a sales agreement, Supply Chain Management can find and automatically update the related sales agreement commitment to reflect the change in quantity or amount.
 By creating a return order that is based on the original sales order that is linked to a sales agreement, you establish a relation between the sales agreement commitment, the sales order line, and the return order invoice.

 If you don't want to deduct the returned item quantity from the sales agreement commitment, you can use the Remove link control on the Return order page to remove the link between the return order and the sales agreement commitment.
 If you must reestablish the link later, click Create link.